 This form is due to Roy Rotheim no later than October 10, 2018.

 By submitting a business idea to the Freirich Business Plan Competition, each contestant agrees to the following:

 Type of Business

 Contestants may enter their business in one of two categories: for profit business or social enterprise (including not-for-profits).
-At least three prizes will be awarded in each category.

 - A business that has the potential to be viable and sustainable financially and operationally;